- Lifelong communist

 From 1988-92, Ignatiev served as a full-time tutor/academic advisor for residents of Harvard University’s Dunster House dormitory.
 In early 1992 he objected to the University’s purchase, for the Dunster House dining hall, of a toaster oven that would be designated for kosher use only.
 Ignatiev maintained that cooking utensils with restricted use should be paid for by private funds.
 According to Dunster co-master Hetty Liem, Ignatiev, in his effort to “impress his own beliefs on others” and to “single-handedly and unilaterally demand reversal of a house policy,” had failed “to foster a sense of community and tolerance and to serve as a role model for the students.”
 Consequently, Dunster House elected not to renew Ignatiev’s contract for 1993.

 Ignatiev thereafter became a lecturer at Harvard and in 1994 earned a doctorate in U.S. history.
 He also became a Fellow at Harvard’s W.E.B.
-DuBois Institute, a leading black-studies department.
+DuBois Institute, a leading Black Studies department.
 His dissertation, titled How the Irish Became White, told how Irish immigrants came to the United States and gradually morphed into “oppressors” by emulating American whites.
-“Every group within white America,” Ignatiev claims, has at one time or another “advanced its particular and narrowly defined interests at the expense of black people as a race.”
+“Every group within white America,” Ignatiev said in 2002, has at one time or another “advanced its particular and narrowly defined interests at the expense of black people as a race.”